-Cardinal Newman Catholic School takes all forms of bullying seriously and will respond sensitively and quickly to any reported bullying.
+Cardinal Newman school takes all forms of bullying seriously and will respond sensitively and quickly to any reported bullying.
 Children should report any bullying to their form tutor, to the DSL or to any trusted member of staff and we will work to resolve it.

-We also teach children about the dangers of bullying through our PSHE curriculum via AntiBullying week events and pastoral sessions and assemblies.
+We also teach children about the dangers of bullying through our PSHE curriculum via Anti-Bullying week events and pastoral sessions and assemblies.

 Bullying can take many forms and we have several policies that cover different aspects of bullying.

-Please see the Anti-Bullying Policy, the Behaviour Policy and paragraph 5.8 of this policy for further information.
+Please see the Anti-Bullying Policy and the Behaviour Policy for further information.